Projects | Lukas Paul Achatius Galke

 2016–2019, EU funding, Grant Agreement Number 693092

-I engaged in this EU Horizon 2020 project as a student worker between 2016 and 2017, leading to contributions to the deliverables 3.1, 3.2 and 3.3, as well as various conference and workshop papers:
+I engaged in this EU Horizon 2020 project as a research assistant between 2016 and 2017, leading to contributions to the deliverables 3.1, 3.2 and 3.3, as well as various conference and workshop papers:

 Extreme Multi-label Text Classification (Quadflor)